Mallika1/WordGuessGame/README.md

 After the user wins/loses the game will automatically choose another word and allow the user play it.

 Reset Button
-reset button will reset the game anytime. player can start the game by using any key.
+resets the game anytime. player can start the game by using any key.